samyk-dev/ElectroDB/README.md

 5. **Optimizing the manufacturing process?** → Record parameters in Database Manager to build knowledge over time
 6. **Balancing electrodes for new coin cells?** → Use the Capacity Match Tool

 ---
+## Planned Updates

+Some plans for expanding the project include

+   - Creating unique ID system to create a scalable electrode database
+   - Improving functionality of the Blade Height recommendation to tailor desired CI and PI
+   - Improve Database manager to support multiple components (e.g. multiple binder types simultaneously) for electrode categorization

+---

 ## Acknowledgments & Usage